Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().logEvent(event, eventProperties2);
 ```

-### User Properties
+### User properties

 User properties help you understand your users at the time they performed some action within your app such as their device details, their preferences, or language.

-#### Setting a User Property
+#### Setting a user property

-The amplitude Identify object provides controls over setting user properties.
+The Amplitude Identify object provides controls over setting user properties.
- An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client makes a call with the Identify object
+ First, an  Identify object must be instantiated, then you can call Identify methods on it, and finally the client makes a call with the Identify object.

 ```js
 new amplitude.Identify(); // does nothing, must call one of the following methods and pass to client